webweaves/learning-lambdas/README.md

 ###I put off learning lambdas for some time, I can not put it off no longer.
 Here are some code snippets written to help me digest functional programming, streams and lambda expressions.
 I hope you find them useful!

+A lambda expression is an anonymous method.
+A lambda expression implements a functional interface.
+A functional interface has a single abstract method.

 A functional interface is an interface that defines ONLY ONE abstract method:

     @FunctionalInterface